7digital/7digital-api/README.md

         console.dir(data);
     });

-If you need to supply your own config, you do so like this:
+If you need to supply your own config or want JSON, you do so like this:

     var api, artists;

     api = require('7digital-api').with({
+        format: 'JSON',
         oauthkey: 'MY_KEY_HERE',
         oauthsecret: 'MY_SECRET_HERE',
     });